 Check out the links below for some of the products we used in making our wreath calendar!

 Here's to cozy crafting and wonder-filled children this holiday season!
 What are some of your favorite crafts this time of year?
 We would love to hear in the comments below or on our social media!

 We love slow living.
 Make sure to check out our simple life products and share the message that the sweetest things in life are the simplest.
 WE GIVE BACK!
 With your help, we plant one acre of wildflowers each month through the Bee & Butterfly Habitat Fund.
 Learn more about this amazing organization here.

 Share the Love!
 Pin us on Pinterest!

 Links on this site may contain affiliate links that support our shop and other small businesses.
-All images and content belong to or have been used with permission to Magnolia Roots Co.
+All images and content belong to or have been used with permission to Nature Supply Co.